How Wave.space offers seamless Bitcoin to Euro Conversion

 Fees

-If the turnover of CHF 1,000 / € 950 per day or CHF 100,000 / € 95,000 per year is exceeded and an additional identification check is therefore required, the fee is 1.99 % of the turnover.
+If your transaction volume exceeds CHF 1,000 / € 950 per day or CHF 100,000 / € 95,000 per year and additional identity verification is required, the fee increases to 1.99%.